meagantroot/mltydesigns.com/about.md

 subtitle: About Me
 ---

-Experienced IT leader with over a decade of hands-on expertise in web development, Systems Administration, and digital compliance.
-Proven track record of managing complex, secure hosting environments and leading a small cross-functional team to deliver high-performance, accessible, and compliant web solutions.
-Skilled in Linux server administration, WordPress development, and implementing privacy and accessibility standards such as PCI-DSS, GDPR, CCPA, and ADA/WCAG.
+Experienced IT professional with over a decade of hands-on expertise in web development, Systems Administration, and digital compliance.
+I have a proven track record of managing complex, secure hosting environments and leading a small cross-functional team to deliver high-performance, accessible, and compliant web solutions.
+I'm skilled in Linux server administration, WordPress development, and implementing privacy and accessibility standards such as PCI-DSS, GDPR, CCPA, and ADA/WCAG.
 Passionate about supporting mission-driven organizations through scalable technology solutions.
+Im my spare time, I enjoy gardening and shooting billiards.

 ### My Certifications